jharriga/RGWtest/README.md

 # Inventory of scripts:
 - writeXML.sh       writes the COSbench XML workload files from the Templates (found in 'XMLtemplates' dir)
 - resetRGW.sh       resets the RGW env.
 Deletes pools and creates new user.
 Inserts passwd into XML files
-- resetRGWbi.sh     variant of 'resetRGW.sh' which uses SSD based bucket indexes (NOTE: does not support runmode=containerized)
-- resetRGWprecreate.sh   variant specific to Filestore.
-Precreates XFS directories for improved workload performance (NOTE: does not support runmode=containerized)
 - runIOworkload.sh  invokes ioWorkload.xml (main test script.
 Executes IOworkload and logs results in RESULTS dir)
-- runOSDstats.sh    variant of runIOworkload.sh which polls OSDs for deeper stats gathering (NOTE: does not support runmode=containerized)
 - copyPasswd.sh     inserts the RGW password into the COSbench XML workload files

 NOTE: host IPaddresses and ceph login credentials in vars.shinc will need to be replaced for your cluster